-Returning to Table 4, in column (2) the placebo data, multiplied by θ , form the omitted group, and we include 64 temporal fixed effects.
-Given the large number of regressors, the standard errors naturally rise, but the point estimates are similar to those in column (1).
-This is what we would expect since in both specifications the Opportunity conditions were effectively used as a baseline.
-This is because we used the Opportunity conditions to calculate the multiplier, meaning are unable to speak to baseline avoidance in Opp1, but report the estimate for completeness, noting that it is constrained to be close to 0 by construction.
-In Tables A2 and A3 in the Appendix, we show that the main results are robust to using any plausible multiplier.
-Overall, the direct inclusion of time-of-day cross day-of-week fixed effects further confirms our finding of substantial avoidance.
+Returning to table 4, in column 2 the placebo data, multiplied by θ , form the omitted group, and we include 64 temporal fixed effects.
+Given the large number of regressors, the standard errors naturally rise, but the point estimates are similar to those in column 1.
+This is what we would expect since in both specifications the opportunity conditions were effectively used as a baseline.
+The reason is that we used the opportunity conditions to calculate the multiplier, meaning we are unable to speak to baseline avoidance in Opp1, but report the estimate for completeness, noting that it is constrained to be close to zero by construction.
+In tables A2 and A3 in the online appendix, we show that the main results are robust to using any plausible multiplier.
+Overall, the direct inclusion of time of day by day of week fixed effects further confirms our finding of substantial avoidance.

-We have thus far focused on avoidance to Door 3 by examining deviations in total traffic in Doors 1 and 2.
-In Table 5 we use the same regression framework to examine the distribution of traffic between Doors 1 and 2.
-Column (1) shows that relative to Opp1, Door 1 traffic drops by 32.6% in Ask1 and by 25.2% in Ask1&2.
-The larger drop in Ask1 traffic is expected (since avoidance to Door 2 is possible), but the magnitude of the difference is not statistically significant.
-Column (2) indicates why: there is little variation at Door 2 overall.
-In Ask1&2, the solicitor at Door 2 has little impact on Door 2 traffic, consistent with the idea that for a shopper endowed with Door 2, avoiding through Door 3 is not an attractive strategy.
+We have thus far focused on avoidance to door 3 by examining deviations in total traffic in doors 1 and 2.
+In table 5 we use the same regression framework to examine the distribution of traffic between doors 1 and 2.
+Column 1 shows that relative to Opp1, door 1 traffic drops by 32.6 percent in Ask1 and by 25.2 percent in Ask1&2.
+The larger drop in Ask1 traffic is expected (since avoidance to door 2 is possible), but the magnitude of the difference is not statistically significant.
+Column 2 indicates why: there is little variation at door 2 overall.
+In Ask1&2, the solicitor at door 2 has little impact on door 2 traffic, consistent with the idea that for a shopper endowed with door 2, avoiding through door 3 is not an attractive strategy.

-Finally, in column (3) we regress the fraction of observed traffic (Doors 1 and 2) at Door 1 on the bell-ringing conditions.
-Importantly, we have already shown that the denominator falls substantially in Ask1 and Ask1&2 due to avoidance to Door 3, so the coefficients will be biased towards zero.18 Consistent with this logic, the avoidance estimates are lower than in column (1),
+Finally, in column 3, we regress the fraction of observed traffic (doors 1 and 2) at door 1 on the bell ringing conditions.
+Importantly, we have already shown that the denominator falls substantially in Ask1 and Ask1&2